EsotericSoftware/spine-runtimes/spine-sdl/README.md

 See the [Spine Runtimes documentation](http://esotericsoftware.com/spine-documentation#runtimesTitle) on how to use the APIs or check out the Spine SDL example in this repository.

 ## Example
-The Spine SFML example works on Windows, Linux and Mac OS X. For a spine-c based example, see [example/main.c](example/main.c), for a spine-cpp example see [example/main.cpp](example/main.cpp).
+The Spine SDL example works on Windows, Linux and Mac OS X. For a spine-c based example, see [example/main.c](example/main.c), for a spine-cpp example see [example/main.cpp](example/main.cpp).

 ### Windows
 1. Install [Visual Studio Community](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx).
 Make sure you install support for C++ as well as th Windows SDK for XP/7/8.